 The United States Conference of Mayors is the official non-partisan organization of cities with populations of 30,000 or more.
 There are over 1,400 such cities in the country today.
 Each city is represented in the Conference by its chief elected official, the mayor.

-The primary roles of The Conference are
+Primary Roles of The Conference

 In 1932, 14 million people were unemployed, lines stretched for blocks in front of soup kitchens, homeowners were unable to pay taxes, veterans were selling apples on street corners, and the nation’s cities were close to bankruptcy.
 Responding to the appeals of mayors, Congress created a $300 million federal assistance program for cities, marking the first time in the nation’s history that federal relief was provided directly to cities.
 In a dramatic White House meeting, a committee of three prominent mayors convinced President Herbert Hoover to sign this desperately needed municipal assistance bill.

-Our Leadership
+Leadership

 Andrew J. Ginther

-Mayor of Columbus, OH
+Mayor of Columbus

 Second Vice President